ibnu-ja/docker-wordpress-ioncube/README.md

-# Docker WordPress Ioncube
+# Rootless Docker WordPress Ioncube

-This project provides a Dockerized environment for running WordPress with Ioncube support.
+This project provides a rootless Dockerized environment for running WordPress with Ioncube support.
 It uses Docker/Podman to manage containers and includes configuration for running PHP with Ioncube Loader.

+If you want to use in rootfull environment, take a look at `Dockerfile` and just copy the ioncube parts.

 ## Setup Instructions